 To know what your prospects or existing clients are asking for, ask them open-ended questions, and then shut up and listen while taking notes.

-To build trust you need to listen and zap the word vomit pitch that will kill any sale or relationship.
-Focus on finding out what their problem is and then customize a response on how you and your products can help.
+To build trust, you need to listen and zap the word vomit pitch that will kill any sale or relationship.
+Focus on pinpointing their problem and then customize a response on how you and your products can help.

 3. Review how you dress

-When you present yourself in a way that brings out your best you feel great.
-You can dress stylish and professionally and be comfortable.
+You feel great when you present yourself in a way that brings out your best.
+You can dress stylishly and professionally and be comfortable.
 You can be stylish in a casual way too.
-Different industries have different dress codes and there’s still room for some personality.
+Different industries have different dress codes, and there’s still room for some personality.

-Suits come in more colors than black and gray after all, and does the shirt really need to be in a crisp white?
+After all, suits come in more colors than black and gray, and does the shirt need to be in a crisp white?
 Pick fabrics and styles that make you feel and look awesome that match your personality, and compliment your skin tone, eyes, and hair color.

-If you’re in the tech industry and wear jeans, your tee doesn’t need to be in monochromatic colors, it’s OK to add a pop of color.
-Pick some rad shoes or socks if nothing else.
+If you’re in the tech industry and wear jeans, your tee doesn’t need to be in monochromatic colors; adding a pop of color is OK.
+Pick some rad shoes or socks, if nothing else.

-So, what colors and fabrics make you feel like a rock star, successful, confident, happy, [fill in the blank with how you want to feel at work]?
+So, what colors and fabrics make you feel like a rock star, successful, confident, and happy [fill in the blank with how you want to feel at work]?